Insider Selling: Facebook, Inc. (NASDAQ:FB) CEO Sells 68,000 Shares of Stock

 - On Monday, March 22nd, Mark Zuckerberg sold 50,000 shares of Facebook stock.
 The shares were sold at an average price of $294.79, for a total transaction of $14,739,500.00.

-Several research analysts have commented on the stock.
-JMP Securities upped their target price on shares of Facebook from $325.00 to $355.00 and gave the stock an “outperform” rating in a research report on Thursday, January 28th.
-Oppenheimer upped their target price on shares of Facebook from $345.00 to $350.00 and gave the stock an “outperform” rating in a research report on Thursday, January 28th.
-Moffett Nathanson upped their price target on shares of Facebook from $285.00 to $325.00 in a research note on Friday, January 15th.
-Evercore ISI reaffirmed an “outperform” rating and issued a $370.00 price target on shares of Facebook in a research note on Tuesday, April 6th.
-Finally, UBS Group increased their target price on shares of Facebook from $330.00 to $350.00 and gave the company a “buy” rating in a research note on Thursday, January 28th.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating, thirty-seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The stock has a consensus rating of “Buy” and an average target price of $327.15.
+FB has been the subject of a number of analyst reports.
+Evercore ISI reissued an “outperform” rating and issued a $370.00 price objective on shares of Facebook in a research report on Tuesday.
+Pivotal Research raised their target price on shares of Facebook from $315.00 to $340.00 and gave the stock a “hold” rating in a research note on Thursday, January 28th.
+Zacks Investment Research cut shares of Facebook from a “buy” rating to a “hold” rating and set a $308.00 target price for the company. in a research note on Tuesday, March 23rd.
+Raymond James raised their target price on shares of Facebook from $320.00 to $360.00 and gave the stock a “strong-buy” rating in a research note on Thursday, January 28th.
+Finally, Morgan Stanley raised their target price on shares of Facebook from $340.00 to $345.00 and gave the stock an “overweight” rating in a research note on Thursday, January 28th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-six have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Facebook has an average rating of “Buy” and a consensus price target of $326.28.

-Institutional investors have recently added to or reduced their stakes in the business.
-Cordasco Financial Network increased its position in Facebook by 56.6% during the first quarter.
-Cordasco Financial Network now owns 332 shares of the social networking company’s stock valued at $98,000 after acquiring an additional 120 shares during the last quarter.
-Platte River Wealth Advisors LLC grew its position in shares of Facebook by 2.6% during the first quarter.
-Platte River Wealth Advisors LLC now owns 14,414 shares of the social networking company’s stock worth $4,512,000 after purchasing an additional 371 shares in the last quarter.
-Harbour Capital Advisors LLC grew its position in shares of Facebook by 0.3% during the first quarter.
-Harbour Capital Advisors LLC now owns 14,308 shares of the social networking company’s stock worth $4,214,000 after purchasing an additional 49 shares in the last quarter.
-Vanguard Capital Wealth Advisors grew its position in shares of Facebook by 3.0% during the first quarter.
-Vanguard Capital Wealth Advisors now owns 10,410 shares of the social networking company’s stock worth $3,259,000 after purchasing an additional 302 shares in the last quarter.
-Finally, Acropolis Investment Management LLC boosted its stake in Facebook by 15.2% during the first quarter.
-Acropolis Investment Management LLC now owns 6,354 shares of the social networking company’s stock valued at $1,871,000 after buying an additional 838 shares during the last quarter.
-64.95% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in the stock.
+Plimoth Trust Co.
+LLC lifted its position in shares of Facebook by 6.2% during the 1st quarter.
+Plimoth Trust Co.
+LLC now owns 13,146 shares of the social networking company’s stock valued at $3,872,000 after acquiring an additional 773 shares during the period.
+Shilanski & Associates Inc. lifted its holdings in shares of Facebook by 6.2% in the first quarter.
+Shilanski & Associates Inc. now owns 988 shares of the social networking company’s stock worth $291,000 after buying an additional 58 shares in the last quarter.
+Youngs Advisory Group Inc. raised its stake in Facebook by 3.7% in the first quarter.
+Youngs Advisory Group Inc. now owns 1,165 shares of the social networking company’s stock valued at $343,000 after purchasing an additional 42 shares in the last quarter.
+Soundmark Wealth Management LLC purchased a new stake in Facebook in the first quarter valued at approximately $217,000.
+Finally, Garrett Wealth Advisory Group LLC purchased a new stake in Facebook in the first quarter valued at approximately $215,000.
+Institutional investors own 64.95% of the company’s stock.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.